4 min read

 What is cyber exploitation?

-The unauthorized use of computer systems or networks to access confidential data.
+The unauthorized use of computer systems or networks to gain access to confidential data.

 The Security Rule requires that covered entities provide training for their workforce members as a safeguard for electronic PHI (ePHI).